mrzhu-cool/notes-hosted-on-gitbook/chapter1/useful-expressions-and-good-structures.md

 A Markov random field, also known as a Markov network or an undirected graphical model \(Kindermann and Snell, 1980\), has a set of nodes each of which corresponds to a variable or group of variables, as well as a set of links each of which connects a pair of nodes.

+However, these activities can be viewed as two facets of the same field, and together they have undergone substantial development over the past ten years.